agiliopadua/md/water/README.md

         lmp -in in-rerun.lmp

     The instantaneous dipole moment of the system is stored in `dipole.lammps` and the value calculated for $\epsilon$ is in `epsr.lammps`.
-Plot the components of the dipole moment to see how they behave (the volume fluctuates because the run was in $NpT$, but this is not a main source of fluctuations).
+Plot the components of the dipole moment to see how they behave.

 ## Contents